NYUGameCenter/Unity-Git-Config/README.md

   2. [Create and Configure Your Repo](#create-and-configure-your-repo)
   3. [Install GitLFS](#install-gitlfs)
   4. [Invite Teammates](#invite-teammates)

+# Prerequisites

+Mac: Git installed either through Xcode command line tools, or from here: http://git-scm.com/download/mac
+Windows: Git installed using GitForWindows: https://gitforwindows.org/ Note that other git installs that don't include gitbash will cause the pre-commit & post-merge hooks to fail, negating many of the key benefits of this setup.

+Windows & Mac: Unity 2017 or newer.

 # Setup Instructions

 ## Configure Unity for Git